 Your powers might relate to:

-- personal welfare, such as giving or withholding consent to medical treatment and/or social care interventions.
-In point of fact, most aplications for Welfare Deputyships are turned down, and the Court of Protection judge will make individual decisions as needed, at a substantial cost to the incapacitated person.
+- Personal welfare, such as giving or withholding consent to medical treatment and/or social care interventions.
+In point of fact, most applications for Welfare Deputyships are turned down, and the Court of Protection judge will make individual decisions as needed, at a substantial cost to the incapacitated person.

 The Powers the deputy is given will depend on what the Court of Protection considers the needs of the person the deputy has been appointed to look after.